AbhishekCS3459/Path_Visualizer_Algorithm/README.md

 8. **Depth-first Search** (unweighted): A less optimal algorithm for pathfinding that does not guarantee the shortest path.

 **Maze Generation Algorithm:**
-Apart from pathfinding algorithms, Abhishek Kumar Verma implemented a **Recursive Division** Maze Generation algorithm.
+Apart from pathfinding algorithms, I implemented a **Recursive Division** Maze Generation algorithm.

 **About the Swarm Algorithm:**
 A swarm algorithm is a type of optimization algorithm inspired by the collective behavior of social swarms or groups of living organisms, such as ants, bees, birds, or fish.
 These algorithms are used to solve complex problems by simulating the interactions between individual agents within a population, where each agent makes decisions based on its local knowledge and the influence of neighboring agents.
 The collective intelligence of the swarm emerges from the interactions of these individual agents.